A hot bath outdoors can be the ultimate relaxation after a long day.

 But how do you heat your hot tub to the perfect temperature?

-In my detailed blog article on wellnessfuerdraussen.de you will learn everything you need to know about how to heat your hot tub - whether with a wood stove, an electric stove or by connecting it to your home heating system.
+In my detailed blog article on wellnessfuerdraussen.de you will learn everything you need to know about how to heat your hot tub - whether with a wood stove, an electric stove or by connecting it to your house heating system.

 At a glance:

-Overview of the possible heating sources
+Overview of possible heating methods

 Heating a hot tub with an electric heater